falcao-g/Falbot/README.md

 - "TOKEN": your discord bot token
 - "MONGODB_URI": your mongodb connection uri
 - "Authorization": this is only required if your bot is in top.gg and you plan to use the /vote command, in this case you go to <https://top.gg/bot/:yourbotid/webhooks> and put the token here, otherwise just ignore this
-- "Authorization2": this is used to send your commands to discorbotlist.com, if you want this, publish your bot in the site and generate a token

 config.json file:

-- "botId": put here your bot id, this is used to send the command list to discordbotlist.com
 - "devs": put here the discord id of all developers of the bot, this will be important to manage slash commands
 - "testGuild": id of the guild used to test commands
 - "language": the default language of the bot (portuguese or english)